souvikroy/text-to-video/README.md

 # Text to Video : Generate your tintin video clip for any story

-An AI-powered application that converts text descriptions into engaging videos using OpenAI for text understanding and the Text-to-Video model from Hugging Face.
+An AI-powered application that converts text descriptions into engaging videos using diffusion model for text understanding and the Text-to-Video model from Hugging Face.

 # Input text as storyteller :
 ![Screenshot 2025-03-01 004432](https://github.com/user-attachments/assets/abb3a714-2e5b-4b54-b410-213612d9e110)